 This might be the biggest consideration of all.
 Time is money and both seem to be all too fleeting.
 The idea of outboard audio equipment has always been a big fascination of mine.
 For a long time, all I wanted was racks and racks of analogue gear.
 Everything from pre-amps to equalisers.
 But, the further I got into the industry and the more work I did, the more I began to think.
 How long must it have taken to do the simplest of tasks back in the pure analogue days of recording!

 Now, this isn’t to say that outboard is a complete waste of time.
 Digital pre-amp plugins are, in my opinion, a truly laughable concept.
 Very rarely can digital beat the sound of analogue.
-With that being said, audio equipment like multi-effects units are probably going to be a big waste of your time.
-Paying clients probably aren’t going to want to watch you choose and process reverbs in real time.
+With that being said, audio equipment like multi-effects units is probably going to be a big waste of your time.
+Paying clients probably aren’t going to want to watch you choose and process reverbs in real-time.
 Especially when they find out the parameters weren’t quite right and you need to do it again.
 Efficiency is key.
-Not only for ensuring your customers come back but also in saving you time and maximising your earning potential.
+Not only for ensuring your customers come back but also for saving you time and maximising your earning potential.

 Will this make you more effective?

 All too often, we are captured by the fantastic new technologies that we are presented with.
 However, once we take a step back, we find out that we aren’t really being offered anything new.
 This is never more apparent than within the DAW plug-in community.

 I’m sure you’ve got a favourite EQ that you feel comfortable with and gives you good results regularly.
 Perhaps you even have two or three that offer different results.
 But, do you really need ten or twenty?
 Despite the constant release of new EQ plugins that claim to be more advanced and offer more control and ease of use, most of them don’t really give you anything new.
 Not only this, but you are going to have to learn the new plugin inside and out.
 Ultimately, it’s going to be a huge waste of your time.